dinde451/jarr.d1/Jarulfs_Guide.md

 player or is ”activated” again.
 Some monsters with the capability of following players outside their current view will try to walk around possible obstacles to get to the former target when it get out of the light radius.
-See chapter 5.3.3 for more information about which monsters have this capability.
+See CHAPTER_LINK_attack-types for more information about which monsters have this capability.

 #### About walking